duongductrong/craft/CONTRIBUTING.md

-# Contributing to Vol
+# Contributing to Craft

-Thank you for your interest in contributing to Vol!
+Thank you for your interest in contributing to Craft!
 We welcome contributions from the community and appreciate your help in making our project better.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/duongductrong/vol.git`
+2. Clone your fork: `git clone https://github.com/duongductrong/Craft.git`
 3. Create a new branch: `git checkout -b feature/name`

 ## Making Changes